 Breadcrumbs help users understand where they are on a site by displaying the page in relation to the overall category and site structure.

 For example, your breadcrumbs on a page for a pillow might look like this:

 Home > Bedding > Pillows > Mr. Fluffy – King Feather Pillow

 WooCommerce makes it easy to enable breadcrumbs on your site, and various plugins can help you restyle the breadcrumbs without manually editing code.

 If you have lots of similar products, resist the temptation to copy and paste the description across all the pages.

 Duplicate content anywhere on your site can negatively impact your SEO.
 By creating unique product descriptions for every single product, you send a signal to search engines that your site is fresh and original, which can help you rank higher in results.

 No time for WordPress SEO?
 We can do it for you.

-Leave those time-consuming SEO tasks to us.
-If you need help optimizing your WooCommerce shop, we’re happy to help.
+Leave those time-consuming SEO tasks to us, check our WordPress SEO Services.
+If you need WordPress help and WooCommerce help in optimizing your shop, we’re happy to help.
 Get started by choosing a plan that’s right for your needs.